In this Article:

 The grip palm swell fills your hand nicely, and the pointability of the gun is enhanced by that grip.
 I think, loaded with either .44 shotshells, mid-range .44 Magnum or .44 Special ammo, this gun would definitely go into the woods with me every time I went.
 One in stainless steel would be just the ticket for an all-weather outdoors companion.

-The MSRP on this gun is $679 (blue) and $729 (stainless).
+The MSRP on this gun is $578 (blue) and $594 (stainless).
 Real-world pricing is closer to $415 in blue, with the stainless about $10 more.
 Taurus sometimes gets a bum rap in the gun world, but their revolvers seem to be well-made, decently priced and are good shooters for the most part.
-Coupled with a lifetime warranty (all Taurus guns in production before January 1, 2017 have this warranty) and a coupon good for a one-year membership in the N.R.A., the Taurus .44s are worth a hard look.
+Coupled with a lifetime warranty to the original owner, the Taurus .44s are worth a hard look.